Professional

 Anyone that would like to gain professional registration needs to generate evidence of their professional engineering experience, commitment and competence through submission of relevant documentation.
 They also need to take part in a professional review (similar to an interview).

 Your time at the Dyson Institute will give you four years of work experience – a useful head start in developing evidence of your professional competence and commitment.
-Your apprenticeship logbook will be a particularly helpful evidence base.

 Once you’re able to demonstrate that you meet the registration requirements of your chosen professional body, Dyson will support you in pursuing this.